 This is the most important one.
 If you can sleep, do it!!!
 Talk to your midwife or OB if you're having difficulty sleeping.
 But if you think you may be in labor, take a nap.
 There's no way to tell how long you'll be in labor, so getting as much rest as possible during early labor is crucial.
 If you knew you'd be awake for the next 24 hours straight, you'd probably want to take a nap now!

 If you think you are in labor, complete items 1-5.
 If your contractions continue even after eating, drinking, walking, bathing and sleeping; congratulations!
 You're probably in labor!
 If not, try to enjoy these last few days of pregnancy by pampering yourself and getting plenty of rest and fluids.
 As always, when in doubt, call your care provider.

-Birth With Bethany provides Bradley Method® natural childbirth classes, doula support, certified car seat checks and placenta encapsulation to families in the Flower Mound, Lewisville, Denton, Argyle, Plano, Dallas, McKinney, Frisco, Southlake, Trophy Club, Colleyville, Coppell, Carrollton and Grapevine areas.
+Birth With Bethany provides Bradley Method® natural childbirth classes, certified car seat checks and placenta encapsulation to families in the Flower Mound, Lewisville, Denton, Argyle, Plano, Dallas, McKinney, Frisco, Southlake, Trophy Club, Colleyville, Coppell, Carrollton and Grapevine areas.